statiqdev/CleanBlog/README.md

 This is a clean blogging theme adapted from https://github.com/StartBootstrap/startbootstrap-clean-blog.

+# Minimum Statiq Web Version

+This theme requires Statiq Web 1.0.0-beta.33 or later.

+Using an earlier commit of the theme may allow the use of an earlier version of Statiq Web (look at the theme `settings.yml` file to determine the minimum Statiq Web version for a given version of the theme).

 # Installation

 Statiq themes go in a `theme` folder alongside your `input` folder.
 If your site is inside a git repository, you can add the theme as a git submodule: